gtri/scrimmage/README.md

 Note: If all of the terrain data does not appear, click on the GUI window with your mouse.

+## Python Bindings

+SCRIMMAGE's Python bindings depend on protobuf, GRPC, and pandas.
+Install the appropriate versions of grpc and protobuf:

+    $ sudo pip install protobuf==3.3.0 grpcio==1.2.1

+You can specify a minimum Python version in SCRIMMAGE core by setting the PYTHON\_MIN\_VERSION cmake variable.
+For example, to specify a minimum Python 3.0 version, first clear the cmake cache file and rerun cmake:

+    $ rm CMakeCache.txt
+    $ cmake .. -DPYTHON_MIN_VERSION=3.0

+Otherwise, cmake will choose Python on it's own.
+CMake seems to find the minimum version of Python specified.
+It should be noted that `interactive_plots.py` uses wxPython which is only compatible with python2.

+### Install SCRIMMAGE Python Bindings

+To install scrimmage's python bindings:

+    $ cd /path/to/scrimmage/python
+    $ sudo pip install -e .

 ## Build SCRIMMAGE Documentation

     $ cd build